smakosh/old-smakosh.com/content/posts/the-tech-tools-I-use/index.md

 ![Tools](tech.jpg 'Taken from my Instagram')

-So I thought about sharing the tools I personally use personally or at work, so let’s start with Design tools:
+So I thought about sharing the tools I use personally or at work, so let’s start with,

+### Design tools:

 - Adobe Illustrator for logos, icons, illustrations.
 - Adobe XD, Invision Studio or Sketch for designing user interfaces & wireframes.
 - Adobe Photoshop for editing pictures & memes :D
 - Adobe After effects for editing videos (I recommend Adobe Premiere Pro for editing videos & AE to add effects).
 - Dribbble for inspiration and I share my work there as well as on Behance

+### Code

 Let’s now get into the tools I use while coding: